 - ability to add custom features via developer-friendly APIs;

 - flexible solution that can be adjusted to any regulatory ecosystem;

 - effortless migration of databases to your servers.

 On a side note

 No matter how you decide to build your crowdfunding site, never disregard the legal side.

-Make sure to have a good lawyer who is ready to assist and never claim that your platform is risk-free – we all know nothing is risk-free in this world.
+Make sure to hire an experienced lawyer who is ready to assist and never claim that your platform is risk-free – we all know nothing is risk-free.
 If you’re dealing with real estate or securities, the law is not something to be taken lightly.
 It will be a massive plus if you have someone with extensive experience or education in the banking and finance industry on your team.

 If you start your crowdfunding business in the UK, it will have to go through FCA (Financial Conduct Authority) procedures to determine regulatory compliance, so make sure to allocate time to fix probable issues and implement updates according to FCA guidelines.

 Crowdfunding platforms are not only about monetary benefits.
 Depending on the sector, a crowdfunding site may help you and your investors find this sense of fulfilment that we all are looking for.